rbkmoney/scoper/README.md

     ```
     Default values are `woody.client` and `woody.server`.

-> Note, if using `lager` metadata storage or/and `woody` event handler make sure to properly setup corresponding applications in your `app.src` file, since they are optional for `scoper` and not stated as it's dependancies.
+> Note, if using `lager` metadata storage or/and `woody` event handler make sure to properly setup corresponding applications in your `app.src` file, since they are optional for `scoper` and not stated as it's dependencies.